mnako/letters/README.md

   Japanese ISO-2022-JP-over-7bit, Polish ISO-8859-2-over-Quoted-Printable,
   etc.)
 * Easy access to text, enriched text and HTML content of the email
-* Easy access to inline attachments
-* Easy access to attached files
+* Easy access to inline and attached files

 All of that and more in a minimal Golang library with realistic email examples and thorough test coverage.